Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation

 \subsection{Closed-Loop Control for Whole-Body Manipulation}

-We demonstrate the real-time speed and integration of the proximity and tactile fusion algorithm with a closed-loop controller and physical robot system for a whole body manipulation task: balancing a stack of books (Figure 9).
+We demonstrate the real-time speed and integration of the proximity and tactile fusion algorithm with a closed-loop controller to balance a stack of books (Fig. \ref{fig:book_demo}).
 The robot system, Punyo-1 \cite{goncalves2022punyo}, consists of the visuotactile and proximity sensor placed on the robot's torso, a Kinova Jaco robot arm on each side of the sensor with soft padding, and a Puget computer.
 An empty cardboard tray is held by Punyo-1 and pressed into the sensorized torso.
 As each book is placed on the tray held by the robot, the tray's center of mass changes and the robot adjusts the roll angle of the tray to balance the books.
 The angle of the tray of books is sensed with the proximity and visuotactile fusion contact patch algorithm.

 The sensor runs at 30 FPS and the contact patch is calculated for each frame.
 To calculate the angle of the tray, we use principal component analysis (PCA) on the contact patch.
 We found that PCA of the contact patch gives less noisy estimations of the tray position compared to the proximity-only modality, which has added noise from sensing the books.
-The estimated angle of the tray is then given to the whole-body PD controller at a frequency of 29 Hz.
-We use two arm motion primitives to adjust the angle of the tray.
+The estimated angle of the tray is given to the whole-body PD controller at a frequency of 29 Hz.
+We use two arm motion primitives to adjust the tray angle.